-Energy companies are currently planning to build up to 19GW of new nuclear power capacity in the UK, with the first new reactors expected to be operational in the mid-2020s.
+Energy companies are in the process of building new nuclear power stations across the UK, with the first new reactors expected to be operational in the mid-2020s.

-The UK currently has 15 reactors with a total generating capacity of 10 gigawatts of electricity (GWe).
-These stations generate around a fifth of the UK’s electricity – yet all but one is scheduled to be retired by 2030.
-The exception is Sizewell B, the UK’s only pressurised water reactor (PWR), which began operations in 1995.
+The UK currently has 15 reactors with a total generating capacity of 10 gigawatts of electricity (GWe), operated by EDF Energy.
+These stations generate around a fifth of the UK’s electricity – yet all but one is scheduled to be retired over 2023–30.
+The exception is Sizewell B, the UK’s only pressurised water reactor (PWR), which began operations in 1995 and is scheduled for decommissioning in 2035.

-Four reactor designs are being formally considered for UK new-build: the Areva/Framatome EPR (originally the European Pressurised Reactor), Westinghouse’s AP1000, Hitachi-GE’s Advanced Boiling Water Reactor (ABWR), and the Chinese Hualong HPR1000.
-South Korean group Kepco is also preparing a bid to deploy its APR1400 in the UK.
+Four reactor designs have been or are being formally considered for UK new build: the Framatome EPR (originally the Areva European Pressurised Reactor), Westinghouse’s AP1000, Hitachi-GE’s Advanced Boiling Water Reactor (ABWR), and the Chinese Hualong HPR1000.

 Both the EPR and AP1000 are generation III+ PWRs, offering a range of safety, economic and operational improvements over previous designs.

 The EPR has an output of 1600MWe.
-Four EPRs are under construction in Finland, France and China.
+Four EPRs are under construction in Finland, France and China, with the first in China entering commercial operation in late 2018.

 The AP1000 has an output of 1150MWe.
-Construction is underway for AP1000 reactors on two sites in China and two sites in the US.
+AP1000s are under construction or operational at two sites in China (with first generation in 2018) and two sites in the US.

 Both the EPR and AP1000 have completed a generic design assessment (GDA) by the Office for Nuclear Regulation (ONR) and Environment Agency.
 This assessment is intended to support the construction of a number of new nuclear power stations by approving a standard reactor design which can be built in different locations by different developers.
 Each build will still require a site-specific licence.

 The Hitachi-GE ABWR is a significantly different design to the Areva and Westinghouse PWRs, operating at lower pressures and temperatures but requiring much larger pressure vessels.
-The 1300MWe ABWR completed GDA in December 2017, just under five years after beginning the process.
+The 1300MWe ABWR completed GDA in December 2017.
 Four ABWRs are already in operation in Japan.

 The 1170MWe Hualong HPR1000 is a generation III PWR, currently being deployed at three sites in China.
-It entered the second phase of GDA in November 2017, with CGN aiming for approval within five years.
+It completed the second phase of GDA in November 2018, with CGN aiming for approval around 2022.

 See the ONR’s GDA pages for the latest information.